peteretelej/nasa/README.md

 # nasa - Go library, CLI and apps based on the NASA API

+Includes:
-- Library for accessing and using the NASA API (APOD, NEO)
+- Go Library for accessing and using the NASA API (APOD, NEO)
 - Command line interface (CLI) for accessing NASA API's services
-- Applications using the library (e.g. web server)
+- Apps based on the NASA API: e.g. Desktop Wallpapers, Web Server for APOD and Random APOD ..

 ## NASA API KEY